-ZIOPHARM Oncology, Inc., which is referred to herein as "ZIOPHARM" or the "Company," is a biopharmaceutical company seeking to develop, acquire, and commercialize, on its own or with partners, a diverse portfolio of cancer therapies that address unmet medical needs.
+ZIOPHARM Oncology, Inc., which is referred to herein as "ZIOPHARM" or the "Company," is a biopharmaceutical company seeking to develop, acquire, and commercialize, on its own or with partners, a diverse portfolio of immuno-oncology therapies.

 The Company's operations to date have consisted primarily of raising capital and conducting research and development.
 The Company's fiscal year ends on December 31.